Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/MP4 Recording.rst

 3. SingleVideoWithAudio
 4. DoubleVideoWithAudio

-Open one of the RecordMP4 examples in "File" -> "Examples" -> "AmebaMultimedia"-> "RecordMP4".
+Open one of the RecordMP4 examples in :guilabel:`File -> Examples -> AmebaMultimedia -> RecordMP4`

 |image01|